Combining Drugs & Alcohol: Driving Under The InfluenceUpdated Nov. 22, 2020

 Alcohol and methamphetamine

-Alcohol and illegal methamphetamine together are one of the most dangerous substance-combinations.
+Alcohol and illegal methamphetamine together are some of the most dangerous substance-combinations.
 Despite being more intoxicated due to the combined effect of both drugs, you will feel generally less intoxicated.
 This usually leads to taking more of both substances to maintain a consistent high, dramatically increasing the risk of overdose.
 Like cocaine, methamphetamine can produce extremely violent and unpredictable behavior when combined with alcohol.

 Driving under the influence of alcohol and methamphetamine may lead to: